gokhanarkan/fliks/README.md

 This was the first time I used Redis.
 I loved it.
 I am caching some information to avoid making multiple API calls, and it also helps to speed up the application.

-The ```app/functions/instance/config.py``` is storing the credentials, for which services I use feel free to drop me a line.
+The ```app/functions/instance/config.py``` is storing the credentials (it's the only file missing from this repo), for which services I use feel free to drop me a line.

 ```
 Countries = {